Your Career Path

 Step 3: Explore majors and minors

-Step 4: Build your portfolio — The Anderson University Department of Communication Arts offers opportunities for students to gain professional experience, as early as their freshman year, through Covenant Productions®, WQME, The Andersonian, and Fifth Street Communications™.
+Step 4: Build your portfolio — The Anderson University Department of Communication & Design Arts offers opportunities for students to gain professional experience, as early as their freshman year, through Covenant Productions®, WQME, The Andersonian, and Fifth Street Communications™.

 - Covenant Productions® has won more than 30 awards, including two individual Emmy® awards.
 Students work on a variety of projects, both in the United States and overseas, which have aired on television networks such as EWTN, the Family Channel, Trinity Broadcasting Network, and PBS affiliates across the United States and Canada.
 Recent works include Anderson University's Candles and Carols Christmas music program, with a potential audience of one billion viewers; and documentaries Digital_Man/Digital_World and A Ripple of Hope.
 In 2012, students will travel with Covenant professionals to document mission work on location in Brazil and Haiti.